Khmer Air Force: Service dress uniforms

-A light blue-grey working uniform, consisting of a shirt and pants whose cut followed that of the earlier M1945 "Chino" tropical dress, was also adopted for all-ranks.
-A second version of this uniform was also issued, consisting of a blue-grey French Army-style M1948 shirt (Chemise de toile Mle 1948) which featured a six-buttoned front, two pleated breast pockets closed by pointed flaps, shoulder straps (Epaulettes) and long sleeves with buttoned cuffs; both the M1945 and M1948 shirts were worn the matching blue-grey "Chino" trousers.
+A light Air Force Blue working uniform, consisting of a shirt and pants whose cut followed that of the earlier M1945 "Chino" tropical dress, was also adopted for all-ranks.
+A second version of this uniform was also issued, consisting of a Air Force Blue French Army-style M1948 shirt (Chemise de toile Mle 1948) which featured a six-buttoned front, two pleated breast pockets closed by pointed flaps, shoulder straps (Epaulettes) and long sleeves with buttoned cuffs; both the M1945 and M1948 shirts were worn with the matching Air Force Blue "Chino" trousers.
 AVRK ground personnel in the field often wore the standard ARK French all-arms M1947 drab green fatigues (Treillis de combat Mle 1947).
-Female personnel were issued light blue and working blue-grey short-sleeved blouses based on their male counterparts' versions, except that the blouses' front fly closed on the left side, and were worn with a matching blue-grey knee-length skirt.
+Female personnel were issued light blue and working Air Force Blue short-sleeved blouses based on their male counterparts' versions, except that the blouses' front fly closed on the left side, and were worn with a matching Air Force Blue knee-length skirt.
 After March 1970, as part of the U.S.-sponsored MAP re-equipment program, the AVNK was supplied with new American olive green tropical uniforms, the U.S. Army OG-107 utilities and the M1967 Jungle Utility Uniform for its ground personnel and airfield security battalions and pilot student cadets (EPKs) attending courses at the Battambang Air Academy, though they never replaced entirely the older French fatigue clothing.
 Olive green U.S. M-1951 field jackets were also issued to all-ranks.

 Pilots were issued Khaki and Olive Green (OG) flight suits, with both French and US patterns being worn, though the KAF eventually standartized on the US K-2B Olive Green Flying Coveralls in 1970–71.
 Privately purchased Thai camouflaged flight suits in "Highland" pattern were worn by Khmer Air Force Douglas AC-47D Spooky gunship aircrews on occasion, such as the members of the first contingent sent in May–June 1971 to Udorn Airbase in Thailand for gunship training.
 A U.S. Air Force survival mesh vest was usually worn with the flight suits after 1970.